Hawksbill sea turtle: Indo-Pacific subpopulation

-In the Indian Ocean, hawksbills are a common sight along the east coast of Africa, including the seas surrounding Madagascar and nearby island groups.
-Hawksbills are also common along the southern Asian coast, including the Persian Gulf, the Red Sea, and the Indian subcontinent and Southeast Asia coasts.
+In the Indian Ocean, hawksbills are a common sight along the east coast of Africa.
+One can find them in the seas surrounding Madagascar and Mozambique, and island groups such as Primeiras e Segundas, which include the turtle protection island of Ilha do Fogo.
+Hawksbills are also common along the southern Asian coast, including the Persian Gulf, the Red Sea, and the Indian subcontinental and Southeast Asian coasts.
 They are present across the Malay Archipelago and northern Australia.
 Their Pacific range is limited to the ocean's tropical and subtropical regions.
 In the west, it extends from the southwestern tips of the Korean Peninsula and the Japanese Archipelago south to northern New Zealand.

 The Philippines hosts several nesting sites, including the island of Boracay and Punta Dumalag in Davao City.
 Dahican Beach in Mati City, Davao Oriental, hosts one of the essential hatcheries of its kind, along with olive ridley sea turtles in the archipelagic country of the Philippines.
 A small group of islands in the southwest of the archipelago is named the "Turtle Islands" because two species of sea turtles nest there: the hawksbill and the green sea turtle.
 In January 2016, a juvenile was seen in Gulf of Thailand.
 A 2018 article by The Straits Times reported that around 120 hawksbill juvenile turtles recently hatched at Pulau Satumu, Singapore.
 Commonly found in Singapore waters, hawksbill turtles have returned to areas such East Coast Park and Palau Satumu to nest.
 In Hawaii, hawksbills mostly nest on the "main" islands of Oahu, Maui, Molokai, and Hawaii.
 In Australia, hawksbills are known to nest on Milman Island in the Great Barrier Reef.
 Hawksbill sea turtles nest as far west as Cousine Island in the Seychelles, where the species since 1994 is legally protected, and the population is showing some recovery.
 The Seychelles' inner islands and islets, such as Aldabra, are popular feeding grounds for immature hawksbills.